 Mercato Centrale is the perfect place to immerse yourself in the vibrant energy and spectacle of an authentic Italian market.

-Top Tip: Florence is well known for its Truffles so you should stop by II Tartufo and enjoy the local delicacy in all its glory.
+Top Tip: Florence is well known for its truffles.
+Stop by II Tartufo and enjoy the local delicacy in all its glory.

-Perhaps the most recognisable Florentine icon, the Ponte Vecchio bridge was erected during the Roman era.
+The Ponte Vecchio bridge is perhaps the most recognisable Florentine icon.
+It was erected during the Roman era.

-Did you know: This was the only bridge that wasn't destroyed when the Germans fled the area during WW2.
+Did you know: This is the only bridge that survived when the Germans fled the area during WW2.